devdaviddr/fullstack-cloudflare-boilerplate/docs/deploy.md

 - Run migrations on the correct database instance

 **2. CORS Issues**
-- Check your Worker's CORS configuration in the code
+- Check your Worker's CORS configuration in `apps/backend/src/middleware/index.ts`
-- Ensure the frontend domain is allowed
+- Ensure the frontend domain is allowed in the `origin` function
+- For Cloudflare Pages domains (*.pages.dev), the CORS should automatically allow them
+- If you get "Access-Control-Allow-Origin header has wrong value", redeploy the backend after checking the CORS code

 **3. Environment Variables**
 - Use `wrangler secret put` for sensitive data